Innovatube/ios-clean-boilerplate/CleanBoilerplate/Services/Networking/docs/README.md

 We already created `CompositeEncoding` which will fit almost case (see detail implementation [CompositeEncoding](https://CompositeEncoding.swift))

 #### Usage:
-You need to set your parameters by using `CompositeParameters` and don't forget to convert it to `Moya.Parameters` with `toParameters` functionn:
+You need to set your parameters by using `CompositeParameters` and don't forget to convert it to `Moya.Parameters` with `toParameters` function:

 ```ruby
 struct GithubTargets {